 Departure to Race Start.
 Racers and support paddlers will meet in front of the Blue Moose Bar and Grill on Saturday morning (507 2nd Street NW, East Grand Forks, MN).
-This is near the finish line and you’ll need to check in before boarding the bus to the race start.
-Bus departure time is TBD and will be announced at race check-in on Friday night.
+This is near the finish line and you’ll need to check in when boarding the bus to the race start.
+Bus departure time is 4:30 AM in 2017.
 Racers and paddlers should leave post-race clothes and items in their cars before boarding the bus.
 If needed, a small bag can be carried with you on the bus with clothes/items needed on the bus ride (sandals, something to wear, etc.).
 We will also be collecting resupply bags at this point.
-These will be dropped partway through the race (mile 15).
+These will be dropped partway through the race (mile 15/Thompson Bridge).

 Post Race.
 There will be liquid refreshments at the finish line.
 There will also be showers available at the Red River Recreation Area campground, just ¼ mile from the finish line.
 After you’re clean and dry, head over to the Blue Moose Bar and Grill for a free meal and beverage.

-We have a hotel block at the Red Roof Inn Townhouse (link is external) in downtown Grand Forks, a few blocks from the finish line.
+We have a hotel block at the Red Roof Inn Townhouse in downtown Grand Forks, a few blocks from the finish line.

 Our swimmers have a monumental task…swimming 36 miles!
 Support paddlers play an instrumental role in swimmers making it to the finish line!
 Here’s what support paddling usually entails…

-▪ To help ensure swimmers’ safety, we ask support paddlers to text updates to the race director with their swimmer’s location throughout the race.
+- To help ensure swimmers’ safety, we ask support paddlers to text updates to the race director with their swimmer’s location throughout the race.
 New in 2017: we will be asking support boats to carry a phone or satellite tracker to automatically share locations with a live map (see logistics).

-- We pay support paddlers $100 and provide a free meal and drink from the Blue Moose Bar and Grill at the finish line.
+- We pay support paddlers $150 per boat and provide a free meal and drink from the Blue Moose Bar and Grill at the finish line.
 After a long day on the water, you’ve earned it!
+(Updated 2017-05-04)